harrylb14/Oystercard_Challenge/README.md

    - Doubles
    - Class Extraction

-- The challeenge was based on the following user stories
+- The challenge was based on the following user stories.

 ## Weekly challenge user stories